peterneely/checkbox-checker/README.md

 # Generic Jasmine Sandbox

-This is a Jasmine 2.2.1 sandbox that tests a Checker "class".
-The Checker is intended to check checkboxes on a Jira page.
+This is a Jasmine 2.2.1 sandbox that tests a Checker "class" that checks checkboxes.
+It's really just a TDD/Jasmine exercise.

 ## Installation & Running Tests Locally